Basic Map Layout in ArcGIS Pro

 5. By default, ArcGIS Pro (annoyingly) shows six decimal places for numeric values, which implies a level of accuracy that is rarely present.
 Change the Symbology, Advanced symbology options, Rounding to remove the unnecessary decimal places (2:10).

-6. Depending on what colors you choose, you might also consider changing the Base Map, although in this case, the default terrain map looks OK (2:40).
+6. Depending on what colors you choose, you might also consider changing the Base Map, although in this case, the default topographic map looks OK (2:40).

 Figure Layout

-Once we have gotten the map content the way we want it, we create a new Layout that will allow us to design how the map will look when inserted into a document as a figure.
+Once we have gotten the map content the way we want it, we create a new Layout that will allow us to add cartographic elements.

 1. On the Insert tab, insert a new Layout.